 There are a number of valuable resources for finding and hiring staff from the Philippines:

-www.replacemyself.com – great resource for what to look for, how to hire and how to work with Filipino employees (free content and a paid for service)
+www.replacemyself.com – great resource of information – what to look for, how to hire and how to work with Filipino employees (free content and a paid for service)

 www.onlinejobs.ph – Philippine job postings